Hi, my name is John, a full-time digital marketer, and I started this blog during my junior year of college.

 - Grow some stones, quit my job, and scale my online business ventures.

 Enter Brett.
-My long-time best friend from high school, who I’ve been sharing the wonders of internet marketing over the years (this will make sense soon).
+My long-time best friend from high school, with who I’ve been sharing the wonders of internet marketing over the years (this will make sense soon).

 He understood my situation and didn’t know much about the industry’s technical nature, but he saw the business potential and was interested.
 He was most interested in the client/agency potential of digital marketing.